sean0921/sac_debian_packager/README.md

 ### Done!

-* Maybe you have to re-login the shell (for e.g., `bash -l`) or desktop for loading newer environment.
+* You can directly type `sac` and run the SAC program, *without any shell profile installation*.

 ### Remove installed SAC package